LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[MMSSocialReproductionB]] - What environments aid the emergence of a regenerative future?
 - [[MMSStickPlsComp]] - can public places please compost & recycle?
 - [[MMSSystemicCooperationInterface-A]] - Building a practice and visual space for trans-disciplinary cooperation
-- [[MMSSystemIntervention-A]] - How to intervene successfully in social systems, which are considered complex systems
+- [[MMSSystemIntervention-A]] - How to intervene in living systems, which are considered complex systems
 - [[MMSTuningIntoSeparation]] - Notice how we justify killing
 - [[MMSWasteA]] - Quotes and insights around E-Waste
 - [[MMSWhiteSupremacy-A]] - A list of characteristics typical for white supremacist environments